-This certainly is true about the Great Commission and the certainty of the success of the Great Commission is there because Jesus bought it with his blood, according to Revelation 5:9.
-You were slain and you bought people with from every tribe and tongue.
-So that is going to happen.
-That is the first thing I think we would say about the future.
-All the ethnicities are going to bow the knee to Jesus some day.
+This certainly is true about the Great Commission, and the certainty of the success of the Great Commission is there because Jesus bought it with his blood, according to Revelation 5:9: “You were slain, and by your blood you ransomed people for God from every tribe and language and people and nation.”
+So, that is going to happen.
+That is the first thing I think we would say about the future: All the ethnicities are going to bow the knee to Jesus someday.

 And that increase of global diversity at home means that by 2043, according to the census predictions after 2010, America will not be a majority white country.
 And that is something that should be celebrated as the gospel works here, not feared.

-The lynchings that happened 50 years ago come from the same heart that exists today.
+The lynchings that happened fifty years ago come from the same heart that exists today.
 There is as much innate depravity as ever.
 It is constant.
 What changes is the kind of constraints society applies to inner sinfulness.
-So Eisenhower would have been impeached and removed from office for the immoral, sexual behavior of Bill Clinton.
-And Bill Clinton would have been impeached and removed from office for the racial slurs that presidents got away with 50 years ago.
+Dwight Eisenhower would have been impeached and removed from office for the immoral, sexual behavior of Bill Clinton.
+And Bill Clinton would have been impeached and removed from office for the racial slurs that presidents got away with fifty years ago.
 What has changed is not their hearts, but what Americans will tolerate.
 Sinfulness doesn’t change.
-Social restraints and tolerances change, but they can’t restrain Racism completely and it will break out one form or another.
+Social restraints and tolerances change, but they can’t restrain racism completely.
+It will break out one form or another.
 That is who we are globally.

-Just a couple of more.
-Alongside lukewarmness and open immorality and apostasy in the Church, the true bride of Christ will grow in conformity to Christ.
-She will be filled with the fruit of righteousness that comes through Jesus Christ to the glory and praise of God, Philippians 1:11).
+Alongside lukewarmness and open immorality and apostasy in the church, the true bride of Christ will grow in conformity to Christ.
+She will be “filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God” (Philippians 1:11).

 That will include beautiful expressions of racial and ethnic togetherness and harmony with many Christians globally and at home taking concrete steps to move toward differences in love, not away from them.